Classification and compensation of student positions

 Compensation of Student Employees

-Effective July 1, 2022, the lowest paid wage (LPW) for student employees will be $14.50 per hour.
-Though NAU is only required to follow the federal minimum wage of $7.25, a higher starting rate (State of Arizona minimum wage) better balances the economic needs of our student employees, while preserving the number of student jobs we can offer.
+Effective January 2, 2023, NAU will increase the lowest paid wage (LPW) for our student employees to $15.00 per hour from the current $14.50 per hour rate and a new tiered structure (found below) will be implemented.
+Though NAU is only required to follow the federal minimum wage of $7.25, a higher starting rate (with consideration of State of Arizona and City of Flagstaff minimum wages) better balances the economic needs of our student employees, while preserving the number of student jobs we can offer.

 Pay ranges by classification level Tab Open